 Bulk Crush Testing

-To begin the bulk crush testing procedure, riffle and heat-treat a sufficient quantity of catalyst extrudate to fill the sample container to overflowing.
+To begin the bulk crush testing procedure, obtain a representative sample by riffling of a properly heat-treated catalyst to fill the sample container to overflowing.
 Tare and fill the sample container.

 Use a metal straight edge to carefully level the sample without over-packing the resulting particle bed.
 Record the weight of the sample.

 Then, place the sample cup in a load block and piston assembly.
-Rest the load block on top of the sample, ensuring that the extrudates are not crushed.
+Gently rest the load block on top of the sample, ensuring that the extrudates are not crushed.

 Place the assembly ball bearing in the center of the load block.
 Guided by a carpenter’s level, adjust the lock arm to be level over the ball bearing at the appropriate height.
 Lock the arm in place.